- Planning Your Pig Roast:

 cavity opening with butcher's string to keep the stuffing in

 the cooking process.
-(Stuffing the pig will definitely increase
+(Stuffing the pig

 the cooking time.)
 Place the pig on the wire cooking rack (belly